hashchange/jquery.documentsize/README.md

 Detects the real width and height of the document.

 Works cross-browser, and returns the correct result in even the most exotic scenarios.

+And actually, because jQuery.documentSize is written in pure Javascript, you can use it [without jQuery][setup], too.

 ## Usage

-Using it is trivial.
 Call `$.documentWidth()` or `$.documentHeight()` to get the results for the global `document`.

-For specific documents e.g. in an embedded iframe or a child window you have access to, pass the document as the argument: `$.documentWidth( myIframe.contentDocument )` or `$.documentHeight( myIframe.contentDocument )`.
+For specific documents, e.g. in an embedded iframe or a child window you have access to, pass the document as an argument: `$.documentWidth( myIframe.contentDocument )` or `$.documentHeight( myIframe.contentDocument )`.

+## Why?
+Doesn't jQuery tell me the document size when I check $( document ).width() and .height()?

+Well it does, but jQuery resorts to guesswork.
+It queries five properties and simply picks the largest one.
+That approach works in most cases, but it is not reliable across the board.

+- Results are inaccurate in IE < 11 when there is a scroll bar on one axis, but not on the other. jQuery erroneously adds the width of the scroll bar to the document.
+- Results are downright unpredictable in Firefox and IE when both the documentElement and the body are set to anything other than `overflow: visible`.

+jQuery.documentSize does not have these limitations.
+Unlike jQuery, it tests the actual behaviour of the browser.
+Based on that test, it queries the right property for the document dimensions.

 ## Dependencies and setup

-[jQuery][] is the only dependency.
-Include jquery.documentsize.js after [jQuery][].
+There are no hard dependencies.
+Despite its name, jQuery.documentSize doesn't even rely on [jQuery][] - it just needs a namespace variable to attach itself to.
+It will look for jQuery, [Zepto][], or just a simple `$` variable when it is loaded.
+Include jquery.documentsize.js when your library of choice, or your `$` variable, is available.

 The stable version of jQuery.documentSize is available in the `dist` directory ([dev][dist-dev], [prod][dist-prod]), including an AMD build ([dev][dist-amd-dev], [prod][dist-amd-prod]).
 If you use Bower, fetch the files with `bower install jquery.documentsize`.
 With npm, it is `npm install jquery.documentsize`.

+**In case you don't use jQuery**, there are a few things you should know:

+- If you install jQuery.documentSize with Bower or npm, jQuery is downloaded as a dependency (any version, defaults to the latest).
+Feel free to ignore it and replace it with your own choice.
+- If you don't use jQuery or Zepto, you must provide a `$` variable of some sort.
+It can be another library, or just a plain object.
+- If that `$` variable happens to be a function, it will be passed a callback and is expected to run it on DOM-ready.
+- If you use the AMD/UMD build of jQuery.documentSize, you must provide a 'jquery' dependency.
+Fake it as needed ([see example][demo-amd-zepto]).

 ## Browser support